Claude Gingras, La Presse

 François Houde, Le Nouvelliste, 2012

-Praised for its “rich-textured, vibrant sound” and “hypnotic beauty”, the Studio de musique ancienne de Montréal has established a reputation as Montréal’s finest early music vocal ensemble.
-Composed of 10 to 13 singers chosen for the remarkable clarity and purity of their voices, the choir is often accompanied with period instrument to perform Renaissance and Baroque choral masterpieces.
+Praised for its “rich-textured, vibrant sound” and “hypnotic beauty”, the Studio de musique ancienne de Montréal (SMAM) has established a reputation as Montréal’s finest early music vocal ensemble.
+Composed of 10 to 13 singers chosen for the remarkable clarity and purity of their voices, the choir is often accompanied by period instruments to perform Renaissance and Baroque choral masterpieces.

-Founded in 1974 by the organist and harpsichordist Christopher Jackson, and today conducted by the Artistic Director Andrew McAnerney, the Studio has brought more than 800 Renaissance and Baroque masterpieces before the public, and continues to reveal and share the vitality, sensuality, and emotional depth of early music.
-The ensemble’s concert series is a highlight of Montréal’s cultural and ranks as an integral part of the city’s lively baroque scene.
-Flowering from Montreal’s fertile early music scene in the early 1970s, the Studio was a pioneer ensemble in the North American period music movement.
+Founded in 1974 by the late Christopher Jackson, and today conducted by Artistic Director Andrew McAnerney, SMAM has brought more than 900 Renaissance and Baroque masterpieces before the public.
+Budding from Montréal’s fertile early music scene in the early 1970s, the Studio was a pioneer ensemble in the North American period music movement.
+SMAM’s concert series is a highlight of Montréal’s artistic landscape and an